Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/druid.md

 ### Post-Aggregations

-Druid supports post aggregation and this works in Superset.
+Druid supports post aggregation and this works in Feris.
 All you have to do is create a metric, much like you would create an aggregation manually, but specify `postagg` as a `Metric Type`.
 You then have to provide a valid json post-aggregation definition (as specified in the Druid docs) in the JSON field.